Stable matching polytope: Description

 The stable matching polytope is the convex hull of the indicator vectors of the stable matchings of the given problem.
-It has a dimension for each pair of elements that can be matched, and a vertex for each stable matchings.
+It has a dimension for each pair of elements that can be matched, and a vertex for each stable matching.
 For each vertex, the Cartesian coordinates are one for pairs that are matched in the corresponding matching, and zero for pairs that are not matched.

 The stable matching polytope has a polynomial number of facets.
 These include the conventional inequalities describing matchings without the requirement of stability (each coordinate must be between 0 and 1, and for each element to be matched the sum of coordinates for the pairs involving that element must be exactly one), together with inequalities constraining the resulting matching to be stable (for each potential matched pair elements, the sum of coordinates for matches that are at least as good for one of the two elements must be at least one).
 The points satisfying all of these constraints can be thought of as the fractional solutions of a linear programming relaxation of the stable matching problem.